DevExpress/devextreme-demos/JSDemos/Demos/ButtonGroup/Overview/description.md

 ## Customize the Buttongroup Appearance

 Specify the [stylingMode](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#stylingMode) property and select one of the three predefined styles.
 In this demo, ButtonGroups in the first row have the `outlined` style, while the others have the `text` style.
+You can specify the [buttonTemplate]() property to customize the apperance of each button.

 To get started with the DevExtreme ButtonGroup component, refer to the following tutorial for step-by-step instructions: [Getting Started with ButtonGroup](/Documentation/Guide/UI_Components/ButtonGroup/Getting_Started_with_ButtonGroup/).